6 Simple Ways to Stay Hydrated

 If plain water tastes boring to you, you can add flavor with fresh fruits or a splash of fruit juice.
 You can also consume clear broths, ice pops or sports drinks (especially if you’re doing intense exercise).
 Just make sure to limit caffeine and alcohol.

-3. Eat water-rich fruits and vegetables.
+3. Eat fruits and vegetables with high water content

 Certain fruits and vegetables are high in water content and nutrients.
 Watermelon, strawberries, cantaloupe, peaches and pineapples are fruits with high-water content.
 Water-rich vegetables include cucumbers, leafy greens, radishes, celery, zucchini and tomatoes.